Giving to Widford Parish

 HOW CAN I GIVE TO WIDFORD PARISH?

 Members of Widford Parish contribute to the life and work of the church in many different ways.
 Whilst the information below relates to financial giving, other pages on this site explain the variety of ways you can get involved and contribute to life and work of Widford Parish.

 - By setting up a standing order with your bank – if you would like details on how to set this up, please contact the Parish Office.

 - Through your employer’s payroll giving scheme ‘Give As You Earn’ (GAYE only applies if your employer runs such a scheme – your Human Resources department can provide details on this.
 For higher rate tax-payers then please also see the section below under ‘tax efficient giving’).

 OTHER WAYS TO GIVE

 - A regular offering is taken at all our Sunday services.
 Please use the giving envelopes provided.
 If you need some Gift Aid envelopes, please ask a church warden for one.
 Single donations of up to £30 are now eligible for the Gift Aid for Small Donations Scheme.

-- If you would like to send us a cheque or a giving voucher, please make it payable to Widford Parish PCC and put it in the weekly collection plate or send it to the Parish Office at the address on our website.
+- If you would like to send us a cheque or a giving voucher, please make it payable to Widford Parish PCC and put it in the weekly collection plate or send it to the Parish Office at this address.